stephentuso/welcome-android/README.md

 If you have issues with the buttons/indicator being covered by the nav bar, use one of the .SolidNavigation welcome screen themes.

-To force the welcome screen to be shown, for example, to let the user view it again when a button is pressed, create a `WelcomeScreenHelper` as shown above and call `.forceShow()`.
+To force the welcome screen to be shown, for example, to let the user view it again when a button is pressed, create a `WelcomeHelper` as shown above and call `.forceShow()`.

 Skipping/Back button behavior
 =============================

 By default, the welcome screen can be skipped, and pressing the back button will navigate to the previous page or close (skip) the welcome screen if on the first page.
-This can be changed with `WelcomeScreenBuilder.canSkip()`, `backButtonSkips()` (only applies if `canSkip` is true), and `backButtonNavigatesPages()`.
+This can be changed with `Builder.canSkip()`, `backButtonSkips()` (only applies if `canSkip` is true), and `backButtonNavigatesPages()`.
 If you disable skipping, the welcome screen will not be stored as completed when it closes.

 If you want to require users to navigate through the welcome screen before using the app, call `canSkip(false)` and close your app if the welcome screen's result is `RESULT_CANCELED`.